thosgood/this-weeks-finds/markdown/201-250/week236.md

 > Feferman-Schütte framework is shown, after some work, to indeed be
 > provable below Γ~0~.
 >
-> It's still possible, of course, for someone\-\--you mentioned Nik
+> It's still possible, of course, for someone---you mentioned Nik
-> Weaver\-\-- to come along and argue that our intuitive notion of
+> Weaver--- to come along and argue that our intuitive notion of
 > predicativism, fuzzy though it is, can't possibly be identified with
 > the level Γ~0~.
 The reason you can't seem to decide immediately
 > whether Weaver's position is nonsensical or not is probably because